17 Aug Dental treatment While Pregnant, Yes or no?

 Keeping your oral health in a great shape is fundamental to your baby’s health and safety as well as yours during pregnancy, there are a few simple things to remember:

-1. Inform the Dentist.
+1. Inform the Dentist

 Dental Checkups and visits are safe during pregnancy.
-The facts are, you need to see the Dentist on more frequent basis, as in every 3 months or ‘trimester’ during your pregnancy for Dental Whitening and checkup.
+The facts are, you need to see the Dentist on more frequent basis, as in every 3 months or ‘trimester’ during your pregnancy for Teeth Whitening and checkup.
 The hormonal changes happening to your body have an impact on your gum health that needs to be monitored and controlled closely during these periods.
 Just make sure to inform the dentist of your due date, if you feel any changes in your oral health and what medications you are taking.

 2. X-rays or No x-rays?